markelca/clapi.nvim/README.md

 4. Push to the branch
 5. Submit a pull request

-For adding support for a new language, check the `lua/clapi/parser/` directory for examples.
+For adding support for a new language, check the following folders for examples:
+- `lua/clapi/parser/`: Specific parser logic for each language.
+- `queries/`: Treesitter queries for each language.